MEP 8. Test Strategy

 - All of layers 1, 2, 3 must pass.

-- Layer 4 (VM conformance) must pass against the interpreter.
+- Layer 4 (VM golden tests) must pass when run with

 How to run locally